edatk/edatk/docs/developer/CONTRIBUTING.md

     ```
     git push origin main
     ```
 1. Go to your github repo in your browser and submit a pull request describing your changes.
+Leave your branch open until merged.
+After that point, you are free to fetch to resync if you're working on additional changes, delete your personal forked repo, etc.